What We Do

 Loneliness is sadly something a lot of seniors experience.
 When family doesn’t live nearby and their social network is gone, the days can be long and lonely.
 We strive to bring hope to those that may feel alone through our friendly visitor and reassurance phone call programs.
 WFIA matches a volunteer and care receiver who have similar interests and the pair visits with one another, either in person or by phone, on a weekly basis.
 People who might never have met otherwise are able to find common bonds and enrich each others’ lives.

 Interaction with dogs can have many positive mental and physical health benefits, including giving and receiving affection and attention, reducing loneliness and isolation and increasing social interaction.
 As people age, however, their ability to keep and care for an animal in their home can decrease.
-Visiting Canines brings to older adults and those suffering with dementia the joy and companionship only a dog can bring.
+Our Love on a Leash therapy dogs and their handlers bring older adults and those suffering with dementia the joy and companionship only a dog can bring.

 Chores